-Opioid use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more is the preferred term for what previously was called opioid addiction.
+Opioid use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more is the preferred term for what previously was called opioid addiction.
 It refers to compulsive use of opioids despite having problems caused by taking them.
 Also, people who have this disorder may require higher and higher doses to achieve the same effects and may experience withdrawal symptoms when they stop taking the opioid.
 They may try to stop taking opioids or reduce the amount they are taking but cannot.
 Taking high doses of opioids for a long time increases the risk of developing opioid use disorder.

 Adjuvant analgesics are thought to work by changing the way nerves process pain.

 An adjuvant analgesic is the first and only drug used to treat pain due to nerve damage (neuropathic pain Neuropathic Pain Neuropathic pain is caused by damage to or dysfunction of the nerves, spinal cord, or brain.
 (See also Overview of Pain.)
 Neuropathic pain may result from Compression of a nerve—for example... read more ) and conditions such as fibromyalgia Fibromyalgia Fibromyalgia is characterized by poor sleep, fatigue, mental cloudiness, and widespread aching and stiffness in soft tissues, including muscles, tendons, and ligaments.
 Poor sleep, stress, strains... read more .

 The adjuvant analgesics most commonly used for pain are